eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 }
 ```

+!!! info "Navigating to the parent/children of model elements"
+    EOL does not provide a technology-independent way of navigating to the parent/children of a model element.
+If you need to do this, you should use any methods provided by the underlying modelling platform.
+For example, as all elements of EMF models are instances of the [EObject](https://download.eclipse.org/modeling/emf/emf/javadoc/2.5.0/org/eclipse/emf/ecore/EObject.html) Java class, the `me.eContainer()` and `me.eContents()` method calls in EMF return the parent and children of element `me` respectively.

 ### Escaping Reserved Keywords

 Due to the variable nature of (meta-)models and the various domain-specific languages of Epsilon (including EOL itself), feature navigation calls may clash with reserved keywords, leading to a parsing error.
 Backticks can be used to escape such keywords.
 For example, if a model element contains a feature called `operation`, then this can be navigated as shown in the listing below.